manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/03-pods/README.md

 # Clone the repository (if you haven't already)
 git clone https://github.com/manikcloud/cloud-devops-learning-path.git

-# Navigate to the basics directory
+# Navigate to the pods directory
-cd cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/02-basics
+cd cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/03-pods

 # List all the YAML files we'll be using
 ls -la *.yaml